ShinobuAmasaki/forgex/ford/doc-src/English/terms_of_forgex_en.md

 # Terms of Forgex

-This page provides definitions of terms used in the development of Forgex.
+This page provides details of terms used in the development of Forgex.

 ## Contents